-- Review Instructions with Caregiver.
+Review Instructions with Caregiver.
 Confirm who will be driving you to and from surgery and stay with you for at least 24 hours after surgery.
-Make sure they know the proper postoperative care for your procedure. - Arnica.
+Make sure they know the proper postoperative care for your procedure.

+- Arnica.
 Start your Arnica tablets 1 day before surgery.
-You will not take your next Arnica tablet until immediately after your surgery. - False eyelashes.
-Have any false lashes removed, including extensions or strip lashes.
-Fake lashes tend to grip tightly to the adhesive put over your eyes during your surgery. - Meal prep.
+You will not take your next Arnica tablet until immediately after your surgery. - Hair Extensions.
+Have any false hair extensions removed, including lash extensions or strip lashes. - Meal prep.
 Stock your kitchen with soups, crackers, smoothies, and any soft foods.
 Eating food that requires much chewing may be difficult after a facial procedure.